jwallwork23/adapt_utils/README.md

       * For an installation with Pragmatic, call `source install_petsc.sh` and then `source install_firedrake.sh`, modifying these scripts, if desired.
       * For an installation without Pragmatic, call `source install_firedrake_no_adapt.sh`.
       * If installing on a fresh Ubuntu OS then you will need to call `source install_compilers.sh` beforehand.
+  * Test your installation by calling `make test_all` from the root directory.
   * Once you have a working Firedrake installation, get to grips with `adapt_utils` by looking at the test cases in `steady/test_cases` and `unsteady/test_cases`, as well as the notebooks hosted [here][8].